Bill1111/hw04-rachlobay/STAT545-HW04-Tidy-data-and-joins.md

 | Almond\_Delight              | Ralston Purina\_3   |       110|       8|            2|    2|
 | Basic\_4                     | General Mills\_3    |       130|       8|            3|    2|

 Excellent.
-The top few rows are from the top shelf.
+The top few rows (that have MANUFACTURERNAME\_3) are from the top shelf.

 Now, let's check that the bottom few rows of the data to see that the brands are on the first shelf.